 General Health Care

-Health Services provides basic nursing care for common problems (e.g. colds, cough, stomach ache, etc.).
+Health Services provides basic nursing care for common problems (e.g. colds, cough, stomach aches, etc.).
 Routine diagnostic tests are also available (e.g., tests for strep throat, urinary tract infection, mononucleosis, and pregnancy).
-If you need a service that the Health Center does not provide, the staff will assist you in coordinating health services specific to your needs in cooperation with your insurance company.
+Advanced care providers are available for routine health care visits and medication management.
+All appointments are free to LVC students.

-There is no charge for visits to the Health Center or to see one of the nurses.
-NOTE: ALL students are REQUIRED to provide verification of Health Insurance as noted in the Student Handbook.
-Students are financially responsible for prescriptions, x-rays, laboratory tests, and referrals to off-campus facilities or consultations that are not covered by their insurance.
+There is no charge for visits to the health center.
+The only service fee charged will be for Tuberculosis skin testing ($10 payable by cash or check only).
+Students are financially responsible for prescriptions (not available at the health center), x-rays, laboratory tests, and referrals to off-campus facilities or consultations that are not covered by insurance.

-Emergency room facilities are available 24 hours a day at the Good Samaritan Hospital and the Penn State Milton S. Hershey Medical Center.
+Emergency room facilities are available 24 hours a day at the WellSpan Good Samaritan Hospital, Lebanon, and the Penn State Milton S. Hershey Medical Center, Hershey.